Recycled (left/top) and Bioplastic (bottom/right) sequins, by the Sustainable Sequin Company

 2) You don't want to carry a coat around in the dance tents.

 I know right?!
-That's why our rain capes are designed with the unique Carny Valley ® hands free stow system - two D-rings at the neck and an S-biner clip means you can clip to a bumbag, belt, back pack or bag.
+Carrying stuff when you want to dance is the WORST.
+That's why our rain capes are designed with the unique Carny Valley ® hands free Easy Stow Carry System - two D-rings at the neck and an S-biner clip means you can clip to a bumbag, belt, back pack or bag.
 No carrying, tying around your waist, stashing, checking or losing it!
 They're short, so they don't drag, and lightweight - our lightest cape is currently 650g so you'll barely notice it's there.
 Another tick.

 3) You'll want to sit down.